Lone Star College System: Lone Star College-System Offices (Headquarters)

-There are two locations for the Lone Star College-System Offices (headquarters).
+There are two locations for the Lone Star College system offices.
 The first location is at The Woodlands The district moved to its current location on March 17, 2003.
-The second location is at Lone Star College-University Park, building 11.
+The second location is at Lone Star College-University Park, Building 11.
 The administrative headquarters of the district were previously located in the Greenspoint district and in Houston in a building now known as Lone Star College-Houston North Greenspoint.